 Put in place by the Secretary of State in 1990, Missouri’s audit rule requires a manual audit for a number of local, state-wide, and federal contests, as well as any contest within a certain close vote margin.
 The audit must include at least 5% of election precincts.
 Audit results are binding on the official election results, but they do not lead to a full recount.

 Unless otherwise specified, statutory references are to 15 CSR §30-10.110, “Manual recount.”

 Voting Systems Used

-As of 2020, Missouri uses hand-marked paper ballots and optical scanners in polling places statewide, with ballot marking devices or DRE voting machines with VVPAT paper records for accessibility.
+Nearly all Missouri counties use hand-marked paper ballots and optical scanners in polling places statewide, with ballot marking devices for accessibility.
+A few counties use DRE voting machines with VVPAT for accessibility.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation of the types of voting equipment used, click here.

 Missouri’s statute is silent on whether absentee, early voted ballots, or provisional ballots are included in the audit.
 No less than 5% of all election precincts must be audited.

 The random selection of precincts is open to the public.
 However, there is no other guidance in statutes or rules regarding the public or appointed observers’ ability to watch the counting during the audit process.
 The results of the audit are to be kept in the public records of the election.